 Holiday HighlightsSpend a day at Keukenhof flower garden

 Discover the Zuider Zee fishing villages of Volendam and Zaanse Schans

 Visit medieval gem Utrecht, with its Gothic cathedral

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Day 1Fly to Amsterdam, meet your Tour Manager and transfer into the heart of the colourful Dutch capital.
 Spend the afternoon in this exciting city of canals and cobblestones, bars, coffee shops, cafes and world-class museums.
-Enjoy an included canal cruise – arguably the best way to see the sights of the city – and take the opportunity to grab a bite to eat in one of Amsterdam's many cafes and restaurants, before returning to the coach as we begin the journey south to your hotel for the next three nights, in Tilburg.
+Enjoy an included canal cruise – arguably the best way to see the sights of the city – and take the opportunity to grab a bite to eat in one of Amsterdam’s many cafés and restaurants before returning to the coach as you begin the journey to your hotel for the next three nights.

 Day 2A wonderful day awaits you today.
 After breakfast at your hotel, you'll board the coach to begin the scenic journey to the gardens at Keukenhof.
 Here some seven million flowers carpet the ground in a breath-taking horticultural display that attracts visitors from around the world each year.
 Wander the pathways that meander through this floral paradise, perhaps stopping in one of the gardens’ restaurants and cafes for lunch.
 You can even take an optional canal boat ride (payable locally) along the waterways that thread their way through the stunning gardens before returning to your hotel for dinner this evening.